Aviwani1234/Aviwani1234/README.md

-### Hi there 👋 , I'm Avinash Wani
+### Hi there 👋, Avinash Wani

-👀 I'm interested in Full-Stack Web Development and Competitive Programming
+- 🔭 I’m currently working on this page.
+- 🌱 I’m currently learning BE IT at DYPCOE Pune
+- 👯 I’m looking to collaborate on ..
+- 📫 How to reach me: avinashwani22@gmail.com